georgolden/ts-guideline/README.md

     > &
       THelpers;
     ```
-    basically is is looks worse then
+    basically it looks worse then
     ```ts
     type QueryWithHelpers<any> = Query<any> & any;
     ```